mykelalvis/FT/Traveller/Adventures/Tripwire.md

 #### HACKING

-The Arkesh Spacers computer network can only be accessed from inside their facilities in the Commercial Dome and the best candidate for this would be the ASOC building.
+The [[Arkesh Spacers]] computer network can only be accessed from inside their facilities in the Commercial Dome and the best candidate for this would be the ASOC building.
 Although the building security is good, there are several computer terminals that can be accessed without being spotted by the security cameras.

 The computers have standard security measures, which can be bypassed with a Computers check DM –2.
 Once in the system, there will be no evidence linking the Arkesh Spacers to illegal activities or to the separatist movement.

 If the players get information on known travel plans of member companies, they can compare this data with known piracy attacks and separatist events.
 Cross-referencing the data in this way requires an additional Computers check but there will be no conclusive evidence as there are too many names.

 They need to narrow down the list which can be done by accessing the reports and survivor logs filed on acts of piracy.
-A separate Computers check DM +2 is required to access this information and will reveal that the majority of attacks were carried out by a Vargr crew.
+A separate Computers check DM +2 is required to access this information and will reveal that the majority of attacks were carried out by a [[Vargr]] crew.
 If Vargr crews are cross-checked against the travel plans (with an additional Computers check), the only Vargr that was near all of the reported cases is [[Nangu]].

 #### INFILTRATION

-Infiltrating the organization is time consuming but will give the players easy access to the computers and employees of the Arkesh Spacers.
+Infiltrating the organization is time consuming but will give the players easy access to the computers and employees of the [[Arkesh Spacers]].
 To infiltrate the corporation, the players will need to successfully apply for jobs.
 The job interview process will be similar to the players' experience in the previous chapter with the interviewer asking about their skills, experience and their reason for wanting the job.
-The Arkesh Spacers outpost here on Gougeste is a big organization so there are always job vacancies for a variety of roles.
+The [[Arkesh Spacers]] outpost here on [[Gougeste]] is a big organization so there are always job vacancies for a variety of roles.

 Once they are employed by the company, the players will be able to access most non-essential systems and facilities, depending on their actual job description.
 Of course, there will be supervisors and other employees so the players must be careful if they go snooping around.